vmstio/docs/content/infrastructure/mastodon.md

 The Streaming API is a separate [node.js](https://nodejs.org/en/) application which provides a background WebSockets connection between your browser session and the Mastodon server to provide real-time "streaming" updates as new posts are loaded to your timeline, to send notifications, etc.

-As explained more in-depth in another section, the connection to the Digital Ocean-managed Redis database must be done via TLS.
+As explained more in-depth in another section, the connection to the DigitalOcean-managed Redis database must be done via TLS.
 For the Streaming API, there are additional configuration options that must be set to allow node.js to connect when it expects a non-encrypted connection by default.

 Example of `.env.production` configuration settings relevant to Streaming: